-The project is in the portion of the Chattahoochee River watershed drains into the 2000-foot Chattahoochee River Corridor, but it is not within the Corridor itself.
-While this portion of the Chattahoochee watershed is downstream of the existing public water supply intakes on the Chattahoochee, there are two proposed intakes that may affect the project area.
-The final locations have not been determined for either proposed intake.
-One intake would serve Coweta County and may be located in Coweta or the southern portion of Fulton County.
-The second proposed intake would be at or near Bear Creek in Chattahoochee Hills and would serve the southern portions of Fulton County.
-Once an intake location is approved on the Chattahoochee, the land in the watershed upstream of the intake would be classified as a large water supply watershed (over 100 square miles), as defined under the Part 5 Criteria of the 1989 Georgia Planning Act.
-However, the Part 5 criteria are minimal for large water supply watersheds with direct river intakes, consisting of limits on hazardous material storage within seven miles upstream of the intake.
+The project property is located in the portion of the Chattahoochee River watershed drains into the Chattahoochee River Corridor, but it is not within the 2000-foot Chattahoochee River Corridor and is not subject to the requirements of the Metropolitan River Protection Act or the Chattahoochee Corridor Plan.
+This portion of the watershed drains into the Chattahoochee downstream of the existing public water supply intakes on the Chattahoochee.
+However, proposed intakes in South Fulton and Coweta County would include this portion of the Chattahoochee River watershed as a large water supply watershed (over 100 square miles), as defined under the Part 5 Criteria of the 1989 Georgia Planning Act.
+However, for large water supply watersheds without a water supply reservoir, the only applicable Part 5 requirements are restrictions on hazardous waste handling, storage and disposal within seven miles upstream of a public water supply intake.
+This property is more than seven miles upstream of the nearest proposed public water supply intake.